Recipients of the Hirosuke Ishiguro/ Westside Scholarship

 Virginia (Ginny) Weldon

 Virginia (Ginny) Weldon is from Austin, Texas where she received her BA in history from the University of Texas.
 She completed her thesis, "The topos militia spiritualis in Romans 7:21-25 and Romans 13:11-14" in the fall of 2013, and graduated from Pepperdine with an MA in New Testament studies in December.
 After completing her thesis, Ginny moved back to Austin, employed at the Texas Office of the Attorney General as a Legal Assistant.
 Ginny is planning to seek a M.A. in Marriage and Family Therapy.
 She is interested in learning how to help couples and individuals who struggle with anxiety and depression.
-She is also interested in using art-therapy to treat conditions such as PTSD or other trauma related mental health issues.
+She is also interested in using art-therapy to treat conditions such as PTSD or other trauma-related mental health issues.
 She says that her dreams of pursuing her goals would never have been reached without the Westside Scholarship, "Without the Westside scholarship, my current job, and my graduate plans would not have been possible.
 Although I don't formally use my M.A. in Religion, the research skills, and strong scriptural foundation I gained with this degree helped make me more employable in the legal field, and helped me inter personally, by teaching me to relate to my co-workers in a more Christ-like manner."
 Ginny currently works as a Legal Assistant for the Texas Department of Family and Protective Services.

 Tamara Cortez White